mmistakes/minimal-mistakes/_drafts/fs2.md

 Since we don't use any effect to compute (or pull) the elements of the stream, we can use the `Pure` effect.
 In other words, using the `Pure` effect means that pulling the elements from the stream cannot fail.

-In a similar way, we can create pure streams using smart constructors, instead of using the `Stream` constructor.
-Among the others, we have `emit`and `emits`, which create a pure stream with only one element or with a sequence of elements respectively:
+Similarly, we can create pure streams using smart constructors instead of the `Stream` constructor.
+Among the others, we have `emit` and `emits`, which create a pure stream with only one element or with a sequence of elements, respectively:

 ```scala
 val tomHollandStream: Stream[Pure, Actor] = Stream.emit(tomHolland)